Custom CO2 capture technology solutions at industrial scale

 No matter the size of your CO2 output, your facility can capture it using the CDRMax™ process.
 A conventional design with CDRMax™ can be scaled to capture CO2 in rates from hundreds to thousands.

 The CDRMax™ process captures carbon dioxide (CO2) from the industrial flue gases or off-gases emitted from power plants, boilers, kilns and chemical facilities.
 CDRMax™ can be used with source gases that contain CO2 concentrations between 3% and 25% by volume.
 The process produces CO2 with purities ranging from 95% to 99%, which can then be sold, re-used, or sequestered.
-The CDRMax™ process utilises our proprietary solvent, process equipment, and advanced heat integration to significantly reduce both capital and operating costs.
+The CDRMax™ process utilises our CO2 capture technology, proprietary solvent, process equipment, and advanced heat integration to significantly reduce both capital and operating costs.